-Yorkshire Cancer Research (“YCR”) is committed to keeping your information secure and managing it in accordance with our legal responsibilities under privacy and data protection laws where we operate.
+Yorkshire Cancer Research (the Charity) is committed to keeping your information secure and managing it in accordance with our legal responsibilities under privacy and data protection laws where we operate.

 By visiting our website, you agree to your personal information being used and disclosed in the manner set out in this Policy.

-When you use yorkshirecancerresearch.org.uk, as is the case with most websites, certain limited information (such as your browser type and IP address) will be collected by us automatically.
+When you use www.yorkshirecancerresearch.org.uk as is the case with most websites, certain limited information (such as your browser type and IP address) will be collected by us automatically.

 If you make a donation through our text message service (which is administered on our behalf by a third party service provider), your donation will also be managed in accordance with this Policy.
-If you wish to claim UK Gift Aid on the donation, or leave a message of support we will collect information about you as explained in this Policy.
+If you wish to claim UK Gift Aid on the donation, or leave a message of support, we will collect information about you as explained in this Policy.

-We use the personal information collected from users for a number of purposes:
+We use the personal information collected for a number of purposes:

 - administering donations made (and claiming Gift Aid, if applicable);

-- personalising the look and feel of yorkshirecancerresearch.org.uk (as well as our communications with users) to fit personal preferences which you have told us about or which we have inferred from your usage of our website or derived from market research;
+- personalising our communications to fit personal preferences which you have told us about or derived from research;

-- providing users with fundraising related news stories, event information, and updates on campaigns or fundraising, where you have consented to receive these communications;
+- providing fundraising related news stories, event information, and updates on campaigns or fundraising, where you have consented to receive these communications;

-- improving the service we offer – for example you may be asked to complete one of our online user satisfaction surveys.
+- improving the service we offer – for example you may be asked to complete one of our online user satisfaction surveys; and

 We work closely with a number of trusted partners with whom we need to share personal information to help us operate this website and manage our on-going relationship with you.
 These include: